mtzfactory/nango/docs/docs/reference/SDKs/node-client-reference.md

 ---
-sidebar_label: node-client reference
+sidebar_label: 'SDK: Node'
-sidebar_position: 3
+sidebar_position: 1
 ---

-# Nango node.js client reference
+# SDK: Node

 This is the reference for the Nango node.js client SDK, which we call node-client and is published on npm as [@nangohq/node-client](https://www.npmjs.com/package/@nangohq/node-client).